sgarza/Neonode/README.md

 ## Credits

-Neonode is posible thanks to these wonderful libraries
+Neonode is possible thanks to these wonderful libraries

 [Neon][3]

 [Thulium][4]

 [Lithium][5]

 [Argon][6]

 [Fuorine][7]

 [Cobalt][8]